 Black start service is required for the reliable restoration of the grid following a blackout.
 Black start service is the ability of a generating unit to start without an outside electrical supply, or the demonstrated ability of a generating unit to automatically remain operating at reduced levels when disconnected from the grid (automatic load rejection or ALR).
-Although the issue is being addressed in the stakeholder process, there are currently no firm fuel requirements for black start units.
+129 Although the issue is being addressed in the stakeholder process, there are currently no firm fuel requirements for black start units.

 PJM does not have a market to provide black start service, but compensates black start resource owners on the basis of cost of service rates defined in the tariff.
-Currently, there is a small number of units in unique circumstances with bilateral agreements with their transmission operator (TO) to provide black start service that were entered into prior to joining PJM.
+130 Currently, there are a small number of units in unique circumstances with bilateral agreements with their transmission operator (TO) to provide black start service that were entered into prior to joining PJM.
 These units are compensated directly by the TO.

-PJM defines required black start capability zonally, while recognizing that the most effective way to provide black start service is a regional approach that recognizes cost effective ways to provide black start across transmission zonal boundaries.
-Under the current rules PJM has substantial flexibility in procuring black start resources and is responsible for black start resource selection.
-But PJM's stated principles for system restoration are not fully incorporated into the rules in Schedule 6A.
-Costs should also be allocated on a regional basis.
+PJM defines required black start capability zonally, while recognizing that the most effective way to provide black start service is a regional approach that recognizes cost effective ways to provide black start across transmission zonal boundaries.131 Under the current rules PJM has substantial flexibility in procuring black start resources and is responsible for black start resource selection.
+132 But PJM's stated principles for system restoration are not fully incorporated into the rules in Schedule 6A.
+Costs should also be allocated on a regional basis to reflect the regional benefits of black start service.